 RENATURED: Honeybees + Murano

-These paintings will be part of a larger project which is an artist's book about the Honey Garden to be completed in 2019.
+These new sculptures and paintings will be part of a large project which is an artist's book to be completed in 2020.
 The concept is how a dumping ground for glass became an oasis for honeybees and glass masters in a very short time, with a lot of hard work, an artistic vision and belief in nature.
-I am seeking $40,000. to complete this project and purchase the necessary supplies for maintaining the honeybees and the Honey Garden.
+I am seeking $50,000. to complete this project and purchase the necessary supplies for maintaining the honeybees and the Honey Garden.
 Your donation is fully tax deductible as allowed by law.

 In 2017, I wrote and hosted a conference titled "Cross-Pollination" at the Instituto Veneto di Scienza, Lettere ed Arti, Palazzo Franchetti.
 It may be watched here: https://www.youtube.com/watch?v=zu8ejDkcp5A

 In March, 2013, I planted a garden for honeybees on an abandoned field in Murano, Italy.
 This was conceived as an ongoing project and it has flourished.
 The exhibition title was “DENATURED: Honeybees + Murano.”
 “DENATURED” was born of my concern for the worldwide environmental threat to the honeybee population and the increasing decline of handcrafted glassmaking in Murano, home to the distinctive art of Venice for seven centuries.
 Today we are losing 50 million honeybees a day.
 At the factory where I have worked since 1988, there were 75 glass masters, and today there are four.